jina-ai/jina/docs/fundamentals/flow/client.md

 ## Async Python Client

-There is also an async version of the Python Client so that it can easily be used from `asyncio` context:
+There also exists an async version of the Python Client so that it can easily be used from an `asyncio` context.

+While the standard `Client` is also asynchronous under the hood, its async version exposes this fact to the outside world, by allowing *coroutines* as input, and returning an *asynchronous iterator*:

 ```python
 import asyncio